About AAUW, Austin Affiliate

 What We Do

-The power of AAUW’s association stems from its nearly 100,000 members, 1,300 branches, and 600 college/university partners nationwide, as well as student affiliates who are working toward their first degrees.
-In addition higher education institutions can join AAUW through the college/university partnership program.
+The power of AAUW’s association stems from its over 170,000 members and supporters, 700 affiliates, and 450 college/university partners nationwide, as well as student affiliates who are working toward their first degrees.
+In addition, higher education institutions can join AAUW through the college/university partnership program.
 Association activities focus on several areas.

 The American Association of University Women promotes equity for all women, lifelong education, and positive societal change.